ai-mbl/example-project/README.md

 ```
 Commonly you will end up adding packages for visualization (`matplotlib` or `napari`) and data loading (`zarr`).
 Generally if you find yourself installing a package on the fly, remember to add it to your dependencies section.

-## Writing and installing your code

-During the project phase, we will collect any reusable code into a python module.
-You can find the first essential file in your module at `{{ project name }}/src/__init__.py`.
-We'll discuss when to add code into a module later, but in the meantime we need to install our module so that the code can be imported from anywhere.

-From your project environment, you will run `pip install -e .`.
-The ` -e` flag tells pip to install the package in editable mode which means that any changes you make to the code will be reflected in your environment.
-The `.` tells pip where to look (the current directory) for the `pyproject.toml` file which contains the configuration of your package including the dependencies that you have specified.

 ## The role of notebooks

 Notebooks are a great place to experiment, explore data and initially develop new code.
 In order to stay organized and keep track of your progress, we suggest treating each notebook like an entry in a lab notebook.
 Consider including the date in the name of the notebook and starting your notebook with a markdown cell that describes what you are working on in that notebook.
 Future you will thank past you when you are looking back through your notebooks and trying to figure out what you were thinking and working on.